 When people think about design, they tend to focus only on visual aspects.
-The beautiful imagery and emotion activating outputs.
+The beautiful imagery and emotion-activating outputs.
 This is why design is and will always be considered vital to a company’s growth.
 Especially in today’s digital world.
-To quote the Buddhist monk Thích Nhất Hạnh (later made popular by Bruce Lee’s Adaptation)

-This is where Guru looks at the thing with a truly holistic view.
-We focus on helping our clients develop to develop stronger ideas and strategies via teaching how to align themselves with a more design-centric method of operations via the adoption of Design Thinking.
+My Creative Guru looks at business problems with a truly holistic view.
+We focus on helping our clients develop to develop stronger ideas and strategies by teaching them how to align themselves with a more design-centric method of operations via the adoption of Design Thinking.
 Improving marketing outputs but also the overall brand direction via alignment to a more design-centric way of operating.

 “When a company creates instead of Competing, they instantly set hem self as industry leaders.”